How the Pathway Works

 The Pathway to a Degree in Translation is made up of two 30-credit modules.
 It is therefore equivalent to 50% of the first year of a degree and is intended to provide you with the linguistic skills and intellectual preparation needed to study for a Degree in Translation at Cardiff University.

-Pathway students will need to study two languages from the following group: French, German, Italian and Spanish.
-You would take one module in your stronger language at Stage F or G and another in your other language at Stage D or higher.
+Pathway students will need to study one or two languages from the following group: French, German, Italian and Spanish.
+You could take 2 modules at Stage E and F or higher in one language or two languages at Stage E or higher.

 Each module takes a little under a year to complete so under normal circumstances you would finish the pathway in two years, although there may be opportunities to complete it in less time.
 Indeed you may have already studied one or even both of the modules you need to complete for the pathway – the Pathway Coordinator can give you further advice in this area.
 However, we know that sometimes other things in life can get in the way of study so you can take up to three years to complete the pathway if you need to.
 You just need to have studied the second of your two modules in the academic year before moving onto the degree itself.

 We run an array of modules which will develop both your linguistic competence and your understanding of the culture and society of the countries where the language studied is spoken.
 In addition, training in the skills you need to study successfully at degree level is built into every module in order to ensure that you are fully equipped for a degree in Translation upon completion of the pathway.
 Guidance on which modules are right for you is given at the outset of the pathway by the Pathway Coordinator.